 Intergrated Math Year 4

 However, there are still some differences between the IP and ‘O’ level programmes.
 One main difference is the level of difficulty in the questions.
 In general, IP Math questions are more rigorous than ‘O’ level Math questions.
-They are usually more challenging and require some real life applications.
+They are usually more challenging and require some real-life applications.

 One subtopic which is covered more extensively in IP Mathematics than ‘O’ Level Math is the topic of functions.
 Inverse functions, composite functions, range and domain of a function is taught in IP Mathematics but not ‘O’ Level Additional Mathematics.